lsteinmann/idaifieldR/README.md

-idaifieldR imports data from the [iDAI.field 2 / Field Desktop database](https://github.com/dainst/idai-field) into R. The core functions of this package use the [CouchDB-API](https://docs.couchdb.org/en/stable/api/database/index.html) to connect to a running iDAI.field 2 or 3 (Field Desktop) client and store the whole database or a subset in a list in R (in memory), avoiding the csv-export that would otherwise be needed and gathering all documents at once, which is not possible with said csv-export.
+idaifieldR imports data from the [iDAI.field 2 / Field Desktop database](https://github.com/dainst/idai-field) into R. The core functions of this package use the [CouchDB-API](https://docs.couchdb.org/en/stable/api/database/index.html) with [crul](https://cran.r-project.org/web/packages/crul/index.html) to connect to a running iDAI.field 2 or 3 (Field Desktop) client and store the whole database or a subset in a list in R (in memory), avoiding the csv-export that would otherwise be needed and gathering all documents at once, which is not possible with said csv-export.
 Any R-Script using idaifieldR to import the database can be re-run and updated with new data flexibly without exporting from the Field client itself.

-The exports can be automatically formatted for easier processing in R (e.g. UIDs are replaced with the appropriate Identifiers, lists are somewhat unnested, and the geometry is reformatted to be usable with the [sp](https://cran.r-project.org/web/packages/sp/index.html)-package).
+The exports can be automatically formatted for easier processing in R (e.g. UUIDs are replaced with the appropriate identifiers, lists are somewhat unnested, and the geometry is reformatted to be usable with the [sp](https://cran.r-project.org/web/packages/sp/index.html)-package).
 See the Demo-Vignette for more info.
 However, processing all resources from the database is very slow for larger databases and uses up a lot of memory.

 ## Dependencies